apecloud/kubeblocks/docs/user_docs/cli/kbcli_cluster_connect.md

 ### Options

 ```
       --as-user string     Connect to cluster as user
       --client string      Which client connection example should be output, only valid if --show-example is true.
-      --component-name string   The component to connect.
+      --component string   The component to connect.
 If not specified, the first component will be used.
   -h, --help               help for connect
   -i, --instance string    The instance name to connect.
       --show-example       Show how to connect to cluster or instance from different client.
 ```

 ### Options inherited from parent commands